 4. University of North Dakota

-Established in 1883, the University of North Dakota has a sprawling 521-acre campus, the largest in the state.
-It is a leading American university, particularly in the fields of engineering, medicine, aerospace, and aeronautics.
-Its aviation department is part of the John D. Odegard School of Aerospace Sciences and offers programs that combine a liberal arts core curriculum with aviation education.
-UND has state-of-the-art facilities, with large classrooms, simulators, and the country’s largest training fleet of aircraft in college education.
+Established in 1883, the University of North Dakota has a 521-acre campus in Grand Forks and is the largest institution in the North Dakota University System.
+It is a leading American university, particularly in the fields of engineering, medicine, aerospace, aviation, and unmanned aircraft systems.
+Its aviation department is part of the John D. Odegard School of Aerospace Sciences and offers programs that combine a liberal arts core curriculum with professional aviation education.
+UND Aerospace operates one of the largest civilian aircraft fleets in North America, and UND also describes its collegiate training fleet as 120 aircraft.

 5. University of Oklahoma

-The University of Oklahoma is a major public research institute established in 1890 and located on three campuses in the state.
+The University of Oklahoma is a major public research university founded in 1890 and located across three campuses.
 The university is committed to excellence in teaching and research across a range of disciplines.
 Through its School of Aviation, OU has been offering aviation programs since 1947.
-The school has state-of-the-art facilities, including a fleet of training aircraft and a newly renovated simulation center, a large facility spanning 5,000 square feet.
-The center houses classrooms, flight simulators, air traffic control simulators, and tower control.
+The school has strong aviation facilities, including a fleet of training aircraft and a renovated simulation center.
+The 5,000-square-foot simulation center houses two classrooms, full-scale air traffic control simulators for approach, en route, and tower control, and two flight simulators.

-At the undergraduate level, OU Aviation offers degree programs in Aviation with four concentrations.
-Those interested in receiving flying credentials can apply for the Professional Pilot program or the Aviation Management (Flying Concentration).
-Those interested in management and operations can apply to air traffic management and non-flying concentration in aviation management programs.
+At the undergraduate level, OU Aviation offers a bachelor’s degree in Aviation with five concentrations.
+Students interested in receiving flying credentials can apply for Professional Pilot – Airplane, Professional Pilot – Helicopter, or Aviation Management – Flying.
+Students interested in management and operations can consider Aviation Management – Non-Flying or Air Traffic Management.
+OU notes that flight slots are limited and competitive for flying concentrations.

 The United States is home to several aviation schools offering excellent training opportunities for aspiring aviation professionals.
-Whether one’s ambition is to become a pilot, aviation engineer, air traffic controller, or aviation manager, these top American degree programs in aviation can pave the way for a successful and fulfilling career in the aviation industry.
+Whether one’s ambition is to become a pilot, aviation engineer, air traffic controller, or aviation manager, these American degree programs in aviation can help prepare students for a successful and fulfilling career in the aviation industry.

 We hope that this article will help you narrow down your choices for pursuing an aviation degree in the USA.
-Feel free to visit our Guide to Studying in the USA and Available Programs in the USA sections for more information about the different open courses and scholarship opportunities in the country!
+Feel free to visit our Guide to Studying in the USA and Available Courses for International Students!